kazkojima/lwtrng/README.md

 ------------------
 **TODO**

-The post process module is writen with nMigen and its verilog output is needed to use it from LiteX ATM.
+The post process module is writen with Amaranth and its verilog output is needed to use it from LiteX ATM.
 The command below will generate the verilog file.
 ```
 pushd lwtrng/pp/verilog
 make